kaaengine/kaa/docs/tutorial/part11.rst

-Part 11: Building executable file and distributing via steam
+Part 11: Building executable file and distributing via Steam
 ============================================================

-When distributing your game to other people (via steam or other platform), you cannot give them a bunch of .py files.
+When distributing your game to other people (via Steam or other platform), you cannot give them a bunch of .py files.
 A distributable package must include a "native" executable file (exe on Windows or binary executable on Linux).

 There are few tools that build native executables from python scripts.
 We'll use pyinstaller.
-The process is surprisingly easy.

 First, you need to install pyinstaller.